makuachteny/Higher_level_programming/python-data_structures/README.md

-File 0-print_list_integer.py write a function that prints all integers of a list
+File 1-element_at.py writes a function that retrieves an element from a list like in C